Welcome to today's edition of the Rush 24-7 podcast.

 I want to throw that in the mix too for you to consider.

-So the Pew people, it's it's not that we went out and purposely found 5% more Republicans, just in our sample, 5% more people than previously said that they were Republicans.
+So the Pew people, it's not that we went out and purposely found 5% more Republicans, just in our sample, 5% more people than previously said that they were Republicans.

 Why would they all of a sudden start oversampling Republicans if they're doing it on purpose?

-Folks, that's not that's not very hard.
+Folks, that's not very hard.

-This is it may be an indication.
+This may be an indication.

 And you can still register online before it's too late.